Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 1. Build the entire directory structure:

-    From the sdk root directory `azure-sdk-for-c`, build the entire directory structure and the samples:
+    From the sdk root directory `azure-sdk-for-c`, build the entire directory structure:

     ```bash
     mkdir build